CADs Having Trouble with RBC/CBC Blood Testing

 It seems the worse your CAD sensitivity becomes [more sensitive and reactive to the cold], the more traditional Blood drawing/testing protocols cease to provide a result, or an accurate result.

 You as a CAD may experience 3 stages.
 3 Phases, a scale of 1 to 3, distinct categories, degree of severity, a progression from something to something distinctly different?
-From something that worked one way but not longer works.
+From something that worked one way, but not longer works now.

 Or whatever Key word, or phrase you deem might be an appropriate way of labeling the change in Blood Testing process requirements.
 Basically, process changes required to produce an accurate RBC/CBC for a CAD patient.
 Depending on how cold reactive their blood is.

 We want to clarify this because a select few want to split hairs on this subject, or the label we use.
-Often commenting there is no “progression” with CAD.
+Often commenting on social media there is no “progression” with CAD.
 They indicate “stages” is non existent, or an inappropriate label.

-While others that have similar experiences, fully recognize and understand the concept we are attempting to communicate.
+While others that have similar CAD experiences, fully recognize and understand the concept we are attempting to communicate.
+All in an attempt to get you an accurate CBC/RBC without multiple blood draws because the test does not result, or worse, comes back with erroneous low numbers.

 Please do not interject on social media, there are not different levels, stages, or some apparent progression.
-If you feel there isn’t, you are one of the lucky, less affected.
-Contradicting the term/label used at this point, or what is is attempting to communicate here, only serves to confuse people really needing this info.
+If you feel there isn’t, you are one of the lucky, less affected and truly don’t know what you are talking about.
+Contradicting the term/label used at this point, or what we are attempting to communicate here, only serves to confuse people really needing this info.

 To be clear.
 To our knowledge, there is not an official CAD related medical term to define what we are attempting to share here with other CADs.
 If there is, please email us that info, the source, and the sources credentials.